homeownersplus/capstone_hoaplus/README.md

 ## Notes

-- Added new fields
+- added new fields on `user` table
+- added new table `reservations`
-- check the database on `database/nov_pdocrud.sql` for the columns to add
+- check the database on `database/nov_19_pdocrud.sql` for up to date database schema

 ## Changelog